Kick off 2026 with a competitive edge at PACK EXPO East. Register now!

 This content was written and submitted by the supplier.
 It has only been modified to comply with this publication’s space and style.

-Mura Technology, a pioneer of advanced plastic recycling solutions, has become the first advanced recycling company featured in the ecoinvent life cycle inventory database – a leading repository of reliable, verifiable data for analysing the environmental impact of products and services.
+Mura Technology, a pioneer of advanced plastic recycling solutions, has become the first advanced recycling company featured in the ecoinvent life cycle inventory database – a leading repository of reliable, verifiable data for analyzing the environmental impact of products and services.

 Following a rigorous peer review process, ecoinvent’s version 3.11 database will include Life Cycle Assessment (LCA) data from Mura’s Hydro-PRT advanced plastic recycling facility at Wilton, Teesside, UK.
-Inclusion of Mura’s data will allow stakeholders from the wider plastics value chain to explore confidently what advanced recycling can do to support circularity and reduction of carbon intensity.
+Inclusion of Mura’s data will allow stakeholders from the wider plastics value chain to explore what advanced recycling can do to support circularity and reduction of carbon intensity.

 The LCA, independently published by WMG at the University of Warwick, shows an 80% reduction in climate impacts from Hydro-PRT compared to incineration.
 The study also found that producing naphtha, a fossil oil-based feedstock used in the production of plastics, via Hydro-PRT had a lower Global Warming Potential (GWP) than the fossil fuel equivalent.